trisfaizal/Marketing-Site/_posts/2016-12-05-free-jekyll-templates.md

 ![Choose a jekyll template](/img/blog/7-free-jekyll-templates/choose.png){:class="screenshot"}

-From here you can browse through the templates.
-If you have a GitHub account connected you'll also have the option to fork.
+From here you can browse through the templates and select your favourite.

 ![List of jekyll templates](/img/blog/7-free-jekyll-templates/templates.png){:class="screenshot"}